nathanjhood/UBento/README.md

 Quick usage (see 'requirements');

 ```
-$ docker run -it ubuntu bash ls /
+> docker run -it ubuntu bash ls /
-$ docker export -o "/mnt/c/Users/{$username}/ubuntu.tar"  <distronumber>
+> docker export -o "/mnt/c/Users/{$username}/ubuntu.tar"  <distronumber>
 > wsl --import UBento "C:\Users\{$username}" "C:\Users\{$username}\ubuntu.tar"
 > wsl -d Ubento
-# swap bash env, profile, and WSL files and reboot!
+# swap bash env, profile, and WSL files and reboot the distro - done!
 ```

 ![UBento-icon](https://github.com/StoneyDSP/ubento/blob/4da549bafe71e969ec072987a8b561eb3eb2a5ec/ubento.png)

 ## About

 The Ubuntu distro that is available from the MS Store is initialized via a snap called "install RELEASE", and also comes bundled with a rather hefty APT package suite called ```ubuntu-wsl```.
 The MS Store Linux distros are also generally bundled with the "WSL2 Distro Launcher", which provides for example the 'Ubuntu.exe' on the Windows-side.
 This is a nice interoperability, but particularly the snap requirements are quite costly in both storage and performance.

-There is also a large stash of Bash completion helpers and scripts, covering many packages and libraries that are not actually to be found on the base install but which are still updated regularly at source (e.g., CMake), and the standard APT keyring which holds many outdated packages (e.g., NodeJs v.12...?), yet does not provide other common developer packages (e.g., Yarn) by default.
+It also contains a large stash of Bash completion helpers and scripts, covering many packages and libraries that are not actually to be found on the base install but which are still updated regularly at source (e.g., CMake), and the standard APT keyring which holds many outdated packages (e.g., NodeJs v.12...?), yet does not provide other common developer packages (e.g., Yarn) by default.

 Instead, we can pull Ubuntu-Minimal - Approx. 74mb - from a Docker container image, and launch that in WSL directly.
 Ubuntu-Minimal also has the ```unminimize``` command which rehydrates the install into the full server version of Ubuntu; from there, we can build a much more streamlined Ubuntu with fewer runtime dependencies and background service requirements (compare by running ```service --status-all```) and tailor the environment towards a full-powered development environment with full GUI/desktop support (via an encrypted Windows X-Server) *and* with a much reduced footprint, a fully up-to-date package registry, and in many cases, improved runtime performances.